 \subsubsection{Wireless Insite (WI)}

-Fig. \ref{fig:Comparison-results-for} compares the RMSE results for the data generated from the WI platform under the well-trained parameters obtained by the proposed system.
-The results converge extremely fast in 50 iterations under four scenarios.
+Figure~\ref{fig:Comparison-results-for} compares the RMSE results for the data generated from the WI platform under the well-trained parameters obtained by the proposed framework.
+We consider four cases as shown in Fig.~\ref{fig:Comparison-results-for}.
+Specifically, S3, S4 based on WI\&PLM represent the well-trained initialization from the path-loss models (abbreviated as PLM in the figure) and WI platform, while S3, S4 based on WI represent the well-trained initialization from the WI platform only.
+We observe that the results converge extremely fast in the first 50 iterations under all four cases.
 Interestingly, the solid lines are observed to converge more quickly than the dot lines.
-A possible explanation for this might be that the well-trained initializations from the path-loss models (abbreviated as PLM in the figure) and WI have more knowledge of the channel features than those trained only over the WI data.
-The findings show that simulation data may provide extra support, and this motivates us to solve data-hungry issues in real localization environments.
+A possible explanation for this might be that the well-trained initialization from the path-loss models and WI have more knowledge of the channel features than those trained only over the WI data.
+Our findings confirm that simulation data can provide extra support in alleviating the data-hungry nature of data-driven localization methods.